armbian/documentation/docs/User-Guide_FAQ.md

 ## Why does Armbian not support RaspberryPi?

-Historically the Raspberry Pi has had a strong community and its own support.
+Historically Raspberry Pi SBCs have had a strong community and its own support.
 Armbian's development effort is better spent focusing on other ARM-based SBCs with less support.
 There are other reasons as well.
 If you are interested there is a years-long conversation going on [in forums](https://forum.armbian.com/topic/483-support-of-raspberry-pi/).

 ## Why does hardware feature XY work in old kernel but not in more recent one?

-Vendors develops hardware specific support on fixed (usually old LTS) kernel and U-Boot fork and only do minimal adjustments to make board features work.
-Besides the fact that those adjustments are almost never pushed back to mainline they usually do not update their sources (if available at all) and kernels as well.
+Vendors develop hardware specific support on fixed (usually old LTS) kernel and U-Boot fork and only do minimal adjustments to make board features work.
+Besides the fact that those adjustments are almost never pushed back to mainline they usually do not update their sources (if available at all) and pre-made kernels/boot loaders as well.
 Armbian moves things forward and follows mainline kernel as much as possible to provide both its features as well as security updates.
 The downside is that some features do not work since nobody ported specific drivers to recent mainline and they can also break.
 Armbian can only afford to do a brief testing of images and check if basic functions (boot-up, network, USB...) work due to lack of both human and financial resources.

 ## What does WIP/EOS/CSC mean?

-- WIP: Work in progress
-  - Basic functions can be tested but not ready for production yet
+- WIP: Work in progress: Basic functions can be tested but not ready for production yet
-- CSC: Community supported configuration
-  - Community contributed support.
+- CSC: Community supported configuration: Community contributed support.
 No official support from Armbian development team
-- EOS: End of life
+- EOS: End of life: Support ended
-  - Support ended

 ## I have no technical knowledge.
 How can I help?